TheRobBrennan/microsoft-parter-network/modules/Predict costs and optimize spending for Azure/README.md

 # Exercise - Estimate costs with the Azure pricing calculator

+Imagine that you've been asked to build a system on Azure, and you've been asked for an estimate of what it might cost to run over the next 12 months.
+You already know that Azure pricing is fully transparent and that you're billed monthly for only the services that you use.
+How would you get that estimate without deploying and running those services or without manually pricing out each service from the Azure service pricing pages?

+## Introducing the Azure pricing calculator

+### Try out the Azure pricing calculator

+## Estimate a solution

+## Share and save your estimate

+## Check your knowledge

+1. Which tab of the Azure pricing calculator will you use to put together your estimate?

+[] Estimate
+[] Products

+2. True or false: You can share your estimate through an Excel spreadsheet or through a URL.

+[] True
+[] False

 # Exercise - Predict and optimize with Cost Management and Azure Advisor

 # Exercise - Estimate the Total Cost of Ownership with the Azure TCO calculator